Why stepping on the scale every morning is NOT helping you

 If I had a dime for every person who told me they weigh themselves first thing each morning because it helps "keep them on track," I'd be one rich lady.
 Well, maybe not.
 Here's the thing: unless you have been instructed by your doctor to track your weight daily because of a health condition, stepping on the scale every morning is likely not going to help you lose weight.
 Cue the eyebrow raise.

 And the worst part?
 You can never win with the scale.
 If you're up, you get frustrated and want to quit.
-If you're down, you're either not down enough or you start eating extra food because you "deserve it."
-Neither scenario leads to a healthy relationship with food or weight loss.
+If you're down, you’re either not down enough or you start eating extra food because you "deserve it."
+Neither scenario leads to a healthy relationship with food or your body.

 So, do yourself a favor and throw that scale in the trash.
 Although doing so may initially create uncomfortable feelings or even anxiety, the longer you live without your scale the less you will miss it.
 Focus instead on how you feel as a body and a person; consider your energy level, how your brain is working, your overall mood, your quality of life.

 Those things can certainly be improved without changing your body weight and does not require a diet to achieve.
 If your goal is to be healthier, then start paying attention to what your body needs and give it nourishment rather than punishing it based on an arbitrary number that says nothing about the state of your health.